SocialFinanceDigitalLabs/RTOF-specification/collections/_records/baseline.md

       dimension: current_dependents_uk
       required: true
   - comments: null
-    description: Selection of each option that applies to the participant.
+    description: If answered Yes to 'current dependents UK'.
+Selection of each option that applies to the participant.
 To be collected once and submitted within 3 months of enrolment.
     dimensions:
       dimensions:
       - description: null